kernelci/kernelci-project/kernelci.org/content/en/intro/architecture/_index.md

 The KernelCI community members hosts a few hardware labs for kernel testing.
 These labs are managed by independent community members.
 The KernelCI project does not run or manage any hardware lab.

-KernelCI hardware labs receives test request directly from KernelCI's Maestro, so they need to be accessible from the internet and tokens handed to KernelCI sysadmin.
-Today, KernelCI supports only LAVA based labs.
+KernelCI hardware labs receive test requests from KernelCI's Maestro in one of two ways.
+LAVA based labs get jobs pushed to them directly, so they need to be accessible from the internet and tokens handed to KernelCI sysadmin.
+[Pull labs](/components/maestro/pipeline/connecting-pull-lab) instead poll Maestro for jobs using only outbound connections, so they can sit behind a firewall and don't have to be LAVA based.

-For labs who need to be behind a firewall, the alternative option is to setup them as part of the CI Ecosystem described below.
+Labs that prefer to keep full control of their own CI system can also join the CI Ecosystem described below.
 Check our [platform testing](/intro/platform-testing) page for more info.

 ### CI Ecosystem